simonw/git-history/README.md

         ' \
       --id TreeID

+You can import nested modules such as [ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html)  using `--import xml.etree.ElementTree`, then refer to them in your function body as `xml.etree.ElementTree`.

 If your Python code spans more than one line it needs to include a `return` statement.

 You can also use Python generators in your `--convert` code, for example: